the cobwebs of ignorance that surround it, it shines clear...

 In our fundamentally materialistic modern society most of us have adopted the world view that there is an objective material reality, and that the only means of discerning the Real Truth of our existence is the scientific method.
 In this view, our individual "reality" is just an essentially subjective experience produced by our own unique bio-chemistry.
 Our Consciousness is just an "epi-phenomenon"of the human brain.

-Except for the various religious fundamentalists who claim that their interpretation of their particular scripture is the Truth, the human quest to determine what is really going on then relies on complex machinery to extend our five senses, and intricate computerized mathematical models to extend our conceptual abilities.
+Except for the various religious fundamentalists who claim that their interpretation of their particular scripture is the Truth, the human quest to determine what is really going on currently relies on complex machinery to extend our five senses, and intricate computerized mathematical models to extend our conceptual abilities.
 If we can "prove" it through these means, it is Truth.

 I don't buy it.

 Although I've always been a science and technology geek, and do appreciate the incredible achievements that science has contributed to the quality of human life on this planet, IMHO it's search for Truth fundamentally flawed.
 Science doesn't recognize that with some effort, we can individually and collectively sense the Truth without any fancy gadgets.
-The Real Deal is accessible to the human Heart and Mind. (these are not two).
+The Real Deal is accessible to the human Heart and Mind. (these are not two separate things).

 In the final analysis, science and technology doesn't really cut it.
 It begins and ends with fancy gizmos and the limited nature of conceptual thought.